 A containerized CSV-to-PostgreSQL loader with:

-• PostgreSQL container with auto-initialized schema
+• PostgreSQL container with a schema initialized automatically on first start

-• Docker Compose orchestrating both services
+• Docker Compose wiring both services together

 Tech Stack